The word “Eagle” – “Nesher” in Hebrew, appears 28 times in the Bible.

 Whether you read the Bible in Hebrew, or in any of its many translations, we have a big issue with identifying what is the animal, the bird or the flower that the Bible call by name.

 First, in ancient times, the science of systematics and taxonomy did not exist.
 People called an animal or a bird by different names in different places.
 Moreover, they sometimes called different species with the same general name.
 So a name of animal in the Bible does not necessarily be an exact name of one specific animal or bird.

-Second, Once the Jews were exiled from the country, they did not know all the natural animals of Israel, and new better the animals in their new countries.
-So even if they continued to read the Bible in Hebrew, they lost the relation to the original animal that their fathers knew.
+Second, after the Jews were sent to exile, they did not know all the natural animals of Israel anymore, and knew better the animals in their new countries.
+So even if they continued to read the Bible in Hebrew, they lost the relation to the original animal that their forefathers knew very well.

 Third, when the Bible was translated to many languages, first Aramaic and Greek, then Latin, and from the 16th century to all other European languages, the translators translated the names of animals and birds to species that they knew in their own homelands.
-They did not know what was the original meaning.
+They didn’t always know the original animal.